Me (Tamia song): Background

 "Me" was written and produced by frequent collaborator Shep Crawford.
 The song was initially conceived during the production of her second studio album A Nu Day (2000).
 On her decision to omit the song from the final track lisiting, Tamia elaborated in 2019: "I recorded "Stranger in My House" and "Me" at the same time.
 Both songs I really loved.
 But "Stranger" was this big record, so I decided to only put it on the A Nu Day album and I saved "Me" because I felt like it was too much of a good thing.
 I kept it and used it later."

 Music video

 The music video for the song was directed by Canadian director Margaret Malandruccolo, who later shot the video for "Almost."
 The video begins with Tamia laying down on a bed until the questions about a lover arise.
 We then see hands and someone on the edge of the bed.
 Tamia later roams around the house.
-At the end she is shown standing up from a vanity revealing her pregnant belly.
+In the end she is shown standing up from a vanity revealing her pregnant belly.